loulai/Creating_Instagram/README.md

 Likes: Current Features  | Wish-List Features :----------------:| :-----------------:
-A user can like a photo | A user can like a photo once
- | A user can unlike a photo
+A user can like a photo | A user can like a photo once Updates when clicked without page refresh| A user can unlike a photo
   | 'Like' button darkens upon liking